repboxr/.github/profile/README.md

 [repboxArt](https://github.com/repboxr/repboxArt): Analyse articles in PDF or HTML versions.
   - Convert PDF or HTML to a common representation that stores text information including sections, paragraphs and footnote markers.
-  - Extract and store scientific tables (relying on the `extractSciTab` package explained further below).
+  - Extract and store scientific tables (relying on the `ExtractSciTab` package explained further below).
   - Analyse keywords, like `regression analys` and links to tables or figures in the text.

 [repboxCodeText](https://github.com/repboxr/repboxCodeText): Study keywords in comments of supplement script files.